conradhalling/jekyll-theme-chirpy/_tabs/about.md

 California, Berkeley.
 I was an American Cancer Society post-doctoral fellow at the University of Chicago (May 1989 - August 1993).

-### Employment
+### Employment History

 I worked in the biotechnology industry for 28+ years (November 1993 through February 2022).
-I filled various roles, including bioinformatics scientist, project manager, data manager, data analyst, web developer, database administrator, Linux administrator, grant writer, consultant, and team lead.
+I filled various roles, including bioinformatics scientist, project manager, data manager, data analyst, web developer, database administrator, Linux administrator, grant writer, hiring manager, consultant, and team lead.
 During my career, I worked primarily as a member of teams that wrote tools for designing DNA constructs and for managing laboratory data.
 We supported laboratory scientists in designing cloning experiments; managing DNA and protein samples; and collecting, presenting, and interpreting protein assay data.

 My career was challenging and rewarding, and I miss working collaboratively to solve hard research problems.